 Then I notice the edge of an envelope just peeking out from under the door frame.
 I open my pocket knife and use it to pull the letter out.

+Circle Document 4 in your case log.
 You have gained access to Document 4 (Letter Found at Afanasyev Residence), which can be found at the back of this case book on page 213.
-Please note this in your case log.